Updated: Apr 19, 2022

 An optimization engine to evaluate simulated credit scenario outcomes.

-Reporting engine to summarize and assist in the communicating of results.
+Reporting engine to summarize and assist in the communication of results.

 An ongoing, auditable, record to help maintain process governance and decision transparency.